zackmcginnis/asset-transfer-hyperledger-composer/README.md

 The generated API is connected to the deployed blockchain and business network.
 NOTE: these options selections are for development purposes only To skip the previous selection process, enter the following command:
-`composer-rest-server -c admin@panda -n never -w true`
+`composer-rest-server -c admin@asset-network -n never -w true`

 The API server will run on localhost:3000